ashargh1/RMPEAs/Readme.txt

 1) Sample Generation: To generate RMPEA samples, you need to execute SampleGeneration.ipynb.
 Part A generates Samples.txt that are the 50,000 samples at T=850K and part B generates Samples_T.txt that includes those 50,000 samples for different tempeatures.

 2) Phase Labeling: To label the samples generated in the earlier step with expected phases using Thermo-CalC, you need to execute PhaseLabeling.ipynb.
 This code generates Phases.txt.
-Note that we are not sharing Phases.txt and Phases_T.txt to comply with Thermo-Calc’s guidelines for sharing of calculated data.

 3) Feature Labeling: To label the samples with the 51 input features, you need to execute FeatureLabeling.ipynb.
 Part A generates the primary features labels.txt and then part B generates the remaining ones and results labels_extra.txt that consists of both primary and secondary features.
 Note that to properly execute part A, you need to first create Phi.txt